1. How much does a DUI raise your insurance in California?

 - Workmen’s

-Insurers consider people with DUI convictions and license suspensions as high risk.
-But insurance carriers take many factors into account when calculating premiums, including:
+If you have a DUI conviction or license suspension, insurance companies consider you as high risk.
+Though insurance carriers take many factors into account when calculating premiums, including:

 - age,